Autos, finance boost Indian shares as June retail inflation lower than expected

 BENGALURU, July 13 (Reuters) - Indian shares rose on Tuesday, led by gains in banking and auto stocks, as a lesser-than-expected rise in June retail inflation is expected to make the central bank keep policy rates at current levels to support the COVID-19 ravaged economy.

-ICICI Bank's (ICBK.NS) shares rose 1.8% and HDFC Ltd (HDFC.NS) gained 1.5%.
-The lenders were among the top boosts to the Nifty Bank index (.NSEBANK) that added 0.8%.
+ICICI Bank’s shares rose 1.8% and HDFC Ltd gained 1.5%.
+The lenders were among the top boosts to the Nifty Bank index that added 0.8%.

-The Nifty Auto index (.NIFTYAUTO) was up 0.65%, helped by gains in Jaguar Land Rover parent Tata Motors (TAMO.NS), which was up 0.8%.
+The Nifty Auto index was up 0.65%, helped by gains in Jaguar Land Rover parent Tata Motors, which was up 0.8%.

 Global markets helped uplift sentiment as world stocks hit record levels on Monday while investors gauged the implications of the Delta variant of the COVID-19 coronavirus on economic growth.